-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-19 or FYE 6-20.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.

 Installation charges and charges for repairs to immovable property are not taxable.
+The estimated fiscal effect for these transactions is negligible.

-138. Receipts from Coin-Operated Washing and Drying Machines in Commercial Laundromats
+139. Receipts from Coin-Operated Washing and Drying Machines in Commercial Laundromats